SimpleLuke/cv/README.md

 **Customer Service Assistant** - [The Hong Kong Academy For Performing Arts](https://www.hkapa.edu/), Sep.
 2019 – Oct.
 2020

-- Processed more than 50 booking applications a month from venue hirers, utilising strong attention to detail and organisational skills
+- Handled more than 50 booking applications a month from venue hirers.
-- Maintained excellent communication between clients and technical teams, demonstrating strong interpersonal and communication skills
+- Maintained excellent communications between clients and technical teams.
-- Utilised problem-solving skills to effectively address customer issues and ensure customer satisfaction
+- Utilised problem-solving skills to effectively address customer issues and ensure customer satisfaction.

 **Senior Front of House Usher** - [The Hong Kong Academy For Performing Arts](https://www.hkapa.edu/), Oct.
 2015 – Jul.
 2018

+- Was Promoted to Senior Usher in 1 year.
-- Served 100 to 1000 guests every night, from small concerts to large theatre shows, showcasing intense multitasking and time management skills
+- Served 100 to 1000 guests every night, from small concerts to large theatre shows.
-- Led and organised a team of 6 juniors for a variety of performances, demonstrating leadership and collaboration skills
+- Led and organised a team of 6 juniors for a variety of performances.
-- Utilised quick thinking and adaptability to address issues and ensure smooth operations during events effectively

 **Professional Theatre Actor** - Jun.
 2015 - Sep.
 2019

-- Participated in a variety of performances, demonstrating creativity and adaptability
+- Participated in a variety of performances, such as [Hong Kong Repertory Theatre](https://www.hkrep.com/en/index.html) and [Hong Kong Arts Festival](https://www.hk.artsfestival.org/tc/)
-- Played leading roles in three different shows in Hong Kong Arts Festival, showcasing strong commitment and attention to detail
-- Taught classes for different ages, demonstrating strong interpersonal and communication skills

 ## <a name="interests">Outside of Work</a>

 - 💻 **Getting involved in the tech scene**: Co-organiser of [Makers Alumni Hub](https://www.linkedin.com/company/94159673), volunteering to test new Kotlin curriculum for Makers Academy Bootcamp and attending events in a variety of tech groups and meetups, eg. [Codebar](https://codebar.io/)
 - 🧘 **Yoga:** Certified yoga teacher with a passion for promoting physical and mental well-being
 - 📚 **Reading:** Enjoys expanding knowledge on software development by reading books such as [Eloquent JavaScript](https://eloquentjavascript.net/), [The Road to React](https://www.amazon.co.uk/Road-learn-React-pragmatic-React-js-ebook/dp/B077HJFCQX), [Refactoring UI](https://www.refactoringui.com/)
-- 🧗‍♂️ **Bouldering:** Active bouldering enthusiast who climbs at least twice a week to stay disciplined and commitment
+- 🧗‍♂️ **Bouldering:** Active bouldering enthusiast who climbs three times a week to stay disciplined and commitment
 - 🎲 **Board game:** Enjoys playing strategic board games, such as [Go](https://boardgamegeek.com/boardgame/188/go),[7 wonders duel](https://boardgamegeek.com/boardgame/173346/7-wonders-duel), [Pandemic Legacy](https://boardgamegeek.com/boardgame/161936/pandemic-legacy-season-1)
 - ✏️ **Draw & Animation:** Created an animated video about [Why I Hate Coriander](https://youtu.be/dqF-x_a3Q2g)